bcoles/kasld/CONTRIBUTING.md

 extents, so it makes no positional claim: floor rules ignore it (they require `pos=base`), and the orchestrator routes it out of the cross-source merge into the engine's `coverings[]` so the map stays faithful and per-source.
-Only emit it from a source that reads the **whole** map — a partial map would synthesise false gaps, which `tests/check-extent-callers` guards against.
+Only emit it from a source that reads the **whole** map — a partial map would synthesize false gaps, which `tests/check-extent-callers` guards against.

 All helpers return `1` on emit, `0` on rejection (with a stderr